laswiz/turbo-bassoon/index.md

 Can't have a code review complete with enhancement suggestions without actually showing them off, can you?
 Well, here is a link to show them off!
 [Fixing an Undersized Chiller with Software](https://laswiz.github.io/turbo-bassoon/ChillerControl.html)

+## Self-Assessment
+It seems a little strange to have a self-assessment on a page that is all about me, but how else can I explain what I feel my strengths and weaknesses are?
+There is not a programmer on the planet who is an expert in everything they do.
+That's OK!
+I am by no means an expert, but I am pretty darn good at my craft, if I do say so myself.
+[Self-Assessment](https://laswiz.github.io/turbo-bassoon/SelfAssessment.html)